Deploy the MySQL resource provider on Azure Stack

 Verify the deployment by using the Azure Stack portal

 - Sign in to the administrator portal as the service admin.

 - On the summary page for Resource group Overview, there should be no failed deployments.

-- Finally, select Virtual machines in the admin portal to verify that the MySQL resource provider VM was successfully created and is running.
+- Finally, select Virtual machines in the administrator portal to verify that the MySQL resource provider VM was successfully created and is running.